-With grant funding from the National Fish and Wildlife Foundation, the Sea Turtle Conservancy (STC) is working to eliminate problem beachfront lighting, and sea turtle disorientations in the Florida Panhandle.
-For Phase II of this project, STC is working in Bay, Okaloosa, Santa Rosa and Escambia Counties.
+With grant funding from the National Fish and Wildlife Foundation, the Sea Turtle Conservancy (STC) is working to eliminate problem beachfront lighting and sea turtle disorientations in Southwest Florida.
+For Phase III of this project, STC is retrofitting beachfront properties in Pinellas, Manatee, Sarasota, Charlotte, Lee and Collier counties.
 Since 2010, STC has retrofitted lights on more than 200 beachfront properties, darkened more than 20 miles of beach and retrofitted thousands of bulbs and fixtures.

 To quantify the brightness of a beach, STC staff takes light meter readings, measured in foot candles, before and after the lighting retrofit.
 At all properties retrofitted during Phase I of the NFWF grant, the amount of foot candles was reduced by 86 percent at 25 feet away from the building and 74 percent at the toe of the dune.
 The graph below illustrates how the amount of foot candles visible from the beach is decreased at large condominiums.